austinmama/customer-portal/customerportal-faq.md

 {: #bicp_ibmidswitchemail}
 {: faq}

 If you followed the wizard to switch to IBMid and haven't received the email, it can take from minutes to hours for the email with your registration code to be sent to you.
-You can go back to the **Edit User Profile** page in the customer portal, and click **Resend email** to try again.
+You can go back to the **Edit User Profile** page in the customer portal, and click **Resend Email** to try again.

 ## Will I have full root access to my account?
 {: #bicp_fullrootaccaccess}
 {: faq}

 Master users, and those with administrator permissions, have full root access to accounts on the customer portal and API.
 Users without administrator permissions have accessibility that is controlled by those with admin roles.
-These permissions can be updated by administrators from the customer portal by [editing a user profile](/docs/customer-portal/cpmanuserprof.html#cp_edituserprofile).
+These permissions can be updated by administrators from the customer portal by [editing a user profile](/docs/customer-portal?topic=customer-portal-cp_edituserprofile#cp_edituserprofile).
 Without administrator permissions, you can edit your user profile in the customer portal by clicking your user name on the top panel.

 ## Can I link an {{site.data.keyword.Bluemix_notm}} Subscription account?
 {: #bicp_linkbmxsubacct}